 - Under two weeks prior = no refund or transfer is possible and you will lose the payment for the camp

 Family Scholarship Policies

-Current non-adoptive, post-adoptive and kinship foster families need to have a transracial child placed in their home at the time of registration (focus of camp is African American children, but will accept any transracial placement at the time of registration), be of African American decent or be open to placement of an Black child in the near future to receive the grant.
+Current non-adoptive, post-adoptive and kinship foster families need to have a transracial child placed in their home at the time of registration (the focus of the camp is African American children, but will accept any transracial placement at the time of registration), be of African American descent or be open to the placement of a Black child in the near future to receive the grant.

 Children need to have been placed through the MN foster care system and the family has to be a current resident of Minnesota to receive the scholarship.